elasticio/elasticio.github.io/content/_components/zoho-crm/index.md

 2. `ZohoCRM.modules.ALL`.
 Recommended by default.
 3. `ZohoCRM.users.ALL`.
 Required to communicate with the `Users` module.
 4. `ZohoCRM.coql.READ`.
 Required for Lookup objects (plural) action as it uses COQL queries under the hood.

+Multiple scopes can be applied with the comma as a separator.

+>**Please Note:** that whitespaces between scopes are not allowed!

+E.g.: `ZohoCRM.settings.ALL,ZohoCRM.modules.ALL,ZohoCRM.users.ALL`

 ## Trigger